 The GSP is looking for activists, organizers, teachers, students, journalists, farmers and other people of conscience to join us as we build solidarity with indigenous and peasant communities organizing to rescue and recuperate Mother Earth and their ancestral land rights in Guatemala.
-Participate in Indigenous Rights Versus Terrorism and Environmental Destruction, an international solidarity delegation we are organizing from May 26 to June 4.
-Or join our intensive solidarity delegation from June 25 to July 1.
+Best upcoming opportunities include:

 The central goal of the delegation is to provide participants with the tools and motivation to promote indigenous rights in Guatemala.
 Participants will commit to work on areas of interest to them such as publishing articles and videos; organizing informational presentations in Guatemala, the US and other countries; participating in fundraising efforts in support of the communities we visit; participating in civil disobedience; lobbying US Congress against military “aid” to Guatemala; collecting petitions; pressuring multinational banks such as the Inter-American Development Bank to stop funding theft of indigenous lands; assisting with translation; assisting with research; and other solidarity actions.

 We understand that participants have their own previous commitments, bills, jobs, families, etc. Some participants may do as little as write a few letters after the delegation while others may spend months or years in Guatemala.
 All participants will need to be with us for the entire delegation.